 This will enlarge the trunk as far as the seatbacks.
-See "Luggage stowage precautions" in Section 2 for precautions in loading luggage.
+See "Luggage stowage precautions" on page 153 in Section 2 for precautions in loading luggage.

-Make sure the luggage loaded in the enlarged trunk will not damage the webbing of the rear center seat belt when the left seatback is folded down.
+Make sure the luggage loaded in the enlarged trunk will not damage the webbing of the rear center seat belt when the right seatback is folded down.